8hobbies/typedoc-plugin-404/README.md

 The default value is `"404 Page Not Found"`.
 The content can be HTML.
 The content is always wrapped with `"<div class="404-content"></div>"` in the HTML output.

+Alternatively, check out [this blog post][] for a detailed tutorial.

 ### Use with the Default Theme

 If you use this plugin with the default theme, you will need to replace asset paths in 404.html with